CinnoxGitHub/VIsitorSampleApp/README.md

  * @param throwable The Throwable object contains an error, if any occurred during initialisation.
  */
 fun onInitializationEnd(success: Boolean, throwable: Throwable?)

+/**
+ * The listener interface for non-CINNOX push messages.
+ */
+interface CinnoxPushListener

+/**
+* Called when receiving a non-CINNOX handled push message.
+*
+* @param message The message from FCM (Firebase Cloud Messaging).
+*/
+fun onPushMessage(message: JSONObject?)

 ```